PalakRajput/Kotlin-basics/src/main/Article.md

 > At least one property should be present in primary constructor.
 > The property present in primary constructor will be used to generated hashCode, equals and toString methods.

-* Enum class: Way to represent finite set of possible values.
+* **Enum class**: Way to represent finite set of possible values.
 These classes can have member functions as well.

 ```kotlin
 enum class MyEnum(val hexCode: String) {